PetrCala/Diploma-Thesis/README.md

 ## Prerequisites:
  1. Install the newest version of [Rtools](https://cran.r-project.org/bin/windows/Rtools/).
 This is important to enable external package handling.
+ 2. Install [JAGS 4.3.1](https://mcmc-jags.sourceforge.io/).
+This software is required by the [RoBMA package](https://fbartos.github.io/RoBMA/).
+As of the current version, I am looking for a workaround to avoid having to install this application, but for now, there is no way around.
- 2. Clone the repository:
+ 3. Clone the repository:
 	```
 	git clone https://github.com/PetrCala/Diploma-Thesis
 	```
- 3. Change into the directory:
+ 4. Change into the directory:
 	```
 	cd Diploma-Thesis
 	```
- 4. In case you wish to only test the functionality of the script using placeholder data within the data folder, skip to the `How to run` section below.
+ 5. In case you wish to only test the functionality of the script using placeholder data within the data folder, skip to the `How to run` section below.
 If you wish, on the other hand, to run your own analysis, make sure to follow the next steps as well.
- 5. If you wish to customize the source file names (such as scripts, result folders, etc.), you may do so from within the `script_runner_master_thesis_cala.R`, or by modifying the `user_parameters.yaml` file.
+ 6. If you wish to customize the source file names (such as scripts, result folders, etc.), you may do so from within the `script_runner_master_thesis_cala.R`, or by modifying the `user_parameters.yaml` file.
 Know that every run of the script runner will automatically modify the contents of the user parameters file, so I suggest you modify the parameters directly within the script if this is your preferred way of running the project.
 However, **do not to modify the names of the user parameter file and the script runner**!
 These are immutable.
- 5. Try to eliminate as many missing values in your data frame as you can.
+ 7. Try to eliminate as many missing values in your data frame as you can.
     The script will automatically use interpolation for missing data, so that model averaging can run, but in case of many missing values, the results may be unstable.
- 6. The data frame must contain several columns, the names of which can be modified to fit your data frame.
+ 8. The data frame must contain several columns, the names of which can be modified to fit your data frame.
 This can be done the same way you would modify the script names (described in step 2).
 In the `user_parameter.yaml` file or in the script runner, navigate to the section `required_cols`, where you can modify the names of the necessary columns to fit the column names in your data frame.
 For the columns that are marked as optional, you can set the value to `NA` if this column is not present in your data frame.
 The column will then be created automatically during the script run.
 Required columns must then appear within your data frame.
 Here is the list of the expected columns:
    * Required columns:
       - **obs_id** - Unique ID of the observation.
       - **study_name** - Name of the study, such as *Einstein et al. (1935)*.